Biscorn/helix-plugins/README.md

 **Note :** Will be uploaded soon.

 ## Join/Left Player Base Logger
-Description : A logger connection logger for your administration team.
-Each player that is joining or leaving will be registered with its informations (such as IP address).
-It can be really useful as it can give you trends about your player base or might help you identify unexpected connection pattern or malicious activities.
+Description : A connection logger for your administration team.
+Register your players with its informations (such as IP address) etc. It can be really useful as it can give you trends about your player base or might help you identify unexpected connection pattern or malicious activities.
+Use it

 **Note :** Will be uploaded soon.
 > **Note :** If you can't manage to run or execute SQL commands (queries), it won't be useful neither give you any insightful trends.